-Out-pin Normally the GPS input should be connected to the A channel input, pins connections 3 and 6.
-The DAG card can also output a synchronization pulse; used when synchronizing two DAG cards without a GPS input.
+Out-pin connections Normally the GPS input should be connected to the A channel input, pins 3 and 6.
+The DAG can also output a synchronization pulse; used when synchronizing two DAG's without a GPS input.
 Synchronization output is generated on the Out A channel, pins 1 and 2.

-Ethernet A standard Ethernet crossover cable can be used to connect the two cards.
+A standard Ethernet crossover cable can be used to connect the two cards.